kalazus/covid_ct/README.md

 # Train
 Run `python ./scripts/train.py` to start training with basic configuration.
 There are placeholder, that reduces size of dataset to 100 pngs and training goes for 1 epoch.

-Result of training can be viewed in `./notebooks/visualization.ipynb`
+Result of training can be viewed in `./notebooks/visualization.ipynb` (requires jupyter notebook, `pip install notebook ipywidgets`)

 # Example
 ![data predictions](pics/output_with_pred.png "CT slice, real mask and prediction")